bdev222/scene-tool/README.md

 `Each scene` is shown as a `card` of the first character image and location name. \
 `Each scene` can be `removed` by clicking `Remove` icon at the corner of the card.
 (Here it doesn't show any confirmation dialog and will delete immediately.
 But considering this functionality will be connected to real api endpoint, then we have to show this modal before calling remove api endpoint) \
 To enter `Edit mode` of scene, you can just click the card then it will lead you to the edit page.\
-To enter `Add mode` of scene, you can click the `+` button in the panel at the end of scene cards.
+To enter `Add mode` of scene, you can click the `+` button in the panel at the right top corner.

 ***
 ### Edit or Add new Scene page